--Pre-Primary Teaching: (MLC Early Childhood Learning Center, New Ulm, MN, ages 3-5) Sarah promptly completed her lesson plans.
+-Pre-Primary Teaching: Sarah promptly completed her lesson plans.
 Her lesson plans were well written and submitted in a timely manner.
-Throughout the term she refined her lesson presentations to better meet the needs of the children in her group.
+Throughout the term, she refined her lesson presentations to better meet the needs of the children in her group.
 She understood the need for active learning and worked to implement that with the children in her group.